 After collaborating with numerous project teams from varied industries, I have come across this singular stroke of query several times: 'Is it better to get a CSM certification or a PRINCE2 certification?'
 This is not merely a question of another stamp towards their growing acronym collection.
 It speaks to a wider concern around how one wishes to progress in managing his or her career and projects within their professional life.

 Certified Scrum Master certification came into existence with the Agile movement's wave that transformed software development in the early 2000s.
-CSM, under the jurisdiction of the Scrum Alliance, embodies the mastery of Scrum framework, a project management style that is lightweight in nature and focuses greatly on teamwork, responsibility, and steady progress.
+CSM, under the jurisdiction of the Scrum Alliance, embodies the mastery of the Scrum framework, a project management style that is lightweight in nature and focuses greatly on teamwork, responsibility, and steady progress.

-Essentially, the CSM certification demonstrates knowledge of Agile methodologies and ability to function as a servant leader on a Scrum team.
+Essentially, the CSM certification demonstrates knowledge of Agile methodologies and the ability to function as a servant leader on a Scrum team.
 Some of the core components of Scrum methodology include:

 Compared to CSM, PRINCE2 (PRojects IN Controlled Environments) has a distinct approach to project management.
 The UK government developed it in 1989 as PRINCE, later revising it to PRINCE2 in 1996.
 Currently, it is owned and maintained by AXELOS, a UK Government and Capita plc partnership.